+Laurence Lemieux is a choreographer, performer, presenter, teacher and co-artistic director of Coleman Lemieux & Compagnie.
 Born in Québec City in 1964, Lemieux trained as a gymnast before approaching dance.
 She began studying ballet in 1979 and demonstrated such promise that one year later, Ludmilla Chiriaeff, founder of Les Grands Ballets Canadiens, invited her to continue her dance education at the company’s school in Montreal, where she progressed quickly under the tutelage of Ballet Master Daniel Seillier.
 During a summer workshop run by the Banff Centre, Lemieux met choreographer David Earle, who was working on his masterpiece, Sacra Conversazione.
 Under Earle’s instruction, she began learning Graham technique, an approach well suited to the young dancer, and in 1984 she followed Earle to Toronto to study with Toronto Dance Theatre (TDT).
 She joined the company in 1986, dancing for founders Earle, Peter Randazzo and Patricia Beatty, and later for Christopher House.
 Her 1998 performance in House’s Cryptoversa earned Lemieux the Dora Mavor Moore Award for Best Performance in Dance.

 Lemieux continued to refine her choreographic vision, producing over twenty-five works including Champs de bataille in 1998, Over Lockerbie, a solo created for dancer Michael Trent in 2001, and that same year, the trio Novembre, which premiered in New York.
-In 2002, drawing inspiration from Dostoevsky’s first work, “Poor Folk”, Lemieux created the poignant Varenka Varenka!, performed to live original music for Russian accordion by Vladimir Sidorov, and presented in Canada and in Russia.
+In 2002, drawing inspiration from Dostoevsky’s first work, “Poor Folk”, Lemieux created the poignant Varenka Varenka!, performed to live original music for Russian accordion by Vladimir Sidorov, and presented in Canada and Russia.

-Her 2005 piece, Les Paradis Perdus, explored Memory’s meanderings through an evocative palette of characters performed to poetry written and performed by Christopher Butterfield.
-In 2007, Lemieux presented Interiors, an unforgettable family quartet that showcased the talents of this artistic family, including her husband, Bill Coleman, and their two children, Jimmy and Juliette.
+Her 2005 piece, Les Paradis Perdus, explored memory through an evocative palette of characters performed to poetry written and performed by Christopher Butterfield.
+In 2007, Lemieux presented Interiors, an unforgettable family quartet that showcased the talents of this artistic family, including her then-husband, Bill Coleman, and their two children, Jimmy and Juliette.
 Co-produced with the National Arts Centre, Interiors was named one of the ten best dance pieces of the year in Toronto.

 Lemieux’s satisfaction as an artist comes from sharing her passion and talent with dance audiences and students, and as a deeply engaged and active member of the dance community.